mia-platform/documentation/docs/fast_data/real_time_updater/low_code_configuration.md

 It is possible to write the `projectionChangesSchema.json` in ConfigMaps&Secret area of the [Automatic Single view Plugin](../single_view_creator/low_code_configuration.md).
 :::

-At the end of the configuration be sure to register the projection in the Strategies page of your single view:
+At the end of the configuration be sure to register the projection in the Strategies' page of your single view:

 - Go to single view page
 - Click on Strategies